Trade secret: Comparison to other intellectual property laws

-It may be possible to obtain patent protection for a trade secret.
+The temporary monopoly on the patented invention is regarded as a pay-off for disclosing the information to the public.
 In order to obtain a patent, the inventor must disclose the invention, so that others will be able to both make and use the invention.
-To obtain a patent in the United States, any preference for the mode of practicing the invention must be disclosed.
 Often, an invention will be improved after filing of the patent application, and additional information will be learned.
 None of that additional information must be disclosed through the patent application process, and it may thus be kept as a trade secret.
 That nondisclosed information will often increase the commercial viability of the patent.
 Most patent licenses include clauses that require the inventor to disclose any trade secrets they have, and patent licensors must be careful to maintain their trade secrets while licensing a patent through such means as the use of a non-disclosure agreement.

-Compared to patents, the advantages of trade secrets are that a trade secret is not limited in time (it "continues indefinitely as long as the secret is not revealed to the public", whereas a patent is only in force for a specified time, after which others may freely copy the invention), a trade secret does not imply any registration costs, has an immediate effect, does not require compliance with any formalities, and does not imply any disclosure of the invention to the public.
+Compared to patents, the advantages of trade secrets are that a trade secret is not time limited (it "continues indefinitely as long as the secret is not revealed to the public", whereas a patent is only in force for a specified time, after which others may freely copy the invention), a trade secret does not imply any registration costs, has an immediate effect, does not require compliance with any formalities, and does not imply any disclosure of the invention to the public.
 The disadvantages of trade secrets include that "others may be able to legally discover the secret and be thereafter entitled to use it", "others may obtain patent protection for legally discovered secrets", and a trade secret is more difficult to enforce than a patent.

-Criticism
+Public safety

+United States

-Trade secret regulations that mask the composition of chemical agents in consumer products have been criticized for allowing the trade secret holders to hide the presence of potentially harmful and toxic substances.
+The Freedom of Information Act of 1966 (FOIA), which requires federal agencies to provide documents to the public on request, includes a discretionary exemption for trade secrets.
+Thus, trade secret regulations can mask the composition of chemical agents in consumer products, which has long been criticized for allowing the trade secret holders to hide the presence of potentially harmful and toxic substances.
 It has been argued that the public is being denied a clear picture of such products' safety, whereas competitors are well positioned to analyze its chemical composition.
 In 2004, the National Environmental Trust tested 40 common consumer products; in more than half of them they found toxic substances not listed on the product label.